psychemedia/finn-resources/src/mongan.md

 And vol 2 1897
 https://archive.org/details/voyageofbransono02meye
-The voyage of Bran, son of Febal, to the land of the living; an old Irish saga ??
+The voyage of Bran, son of Febal, to the land of the living; an old Irish saga??
 The Celtic Doctrine of Re-birth

 by Meyer, Kuno, 1858-1919; Scél Túan maic Cairill; Dindsenchas